a-bruhn/a-bruhn.github.io/_posts/2025-08-27-the-castrate.md

 the coolness of a creek

 The scarlet freshness
-on his hide telling cruely
+on his hide telling cruelly
 of a summer cut short by providence

 Soon, the break of night uncovers